Primes with restricted digits: Major arcs

-Combining \eqref{eq:M1}, \eqref{eq:M2} and \eqref{eq:M3} gives the result. \end{proof} \begin{rmk} We have only appealed to the prime number theorem in arithmetic progressions when the modulus is a small divisor of $X$.
-This means that our implied constants are effectively computable since for such moduli we do not need to appeal to Siegel's theorem. \end{rmk}
+Thus \eqref{eq:M1}, \eqref{eq:M2} and \eqref{eq:M3} gives the result. \end{proof} \begin{rmk} We have only needed to use the prime number theorem in arithmetic progressions when the modulus is a small divisor of $X$, and so has no large prime factors.
+This means that our implied constants can be taken to be effectively computable since for such moduli we do not need to appeal to Siegel's theorem. \end{rmk}